 A Filipino screen superstar whose powerful portrayals of heroines are matched by her formidable real-world humanitarian work.

-Angel Locsin is more than a leading actress; she is a national figure who embodies strength both on and off-screen.
-Rising to fame in the early 2000s, she quickly distinguished herself not in light romances but in action-drama roles, performing her own stunts with a physicality rare for a mainstream star.
-Her breakthrough came with the television series 'Darna,' where she played the iconic Filipino superhero, cementing her image as a symbol of resilience and justice.
-This persona is no act.
-Locsin has leveraged her fame into tangible action, organizing and personally participating in large-scale relief operations for every major Philippine disaster in recent memory, from typhoons to volcanic eruptions.
-Her career is a blend of blockbuster entertainment and profound civic duty, making her one of the most trusted and admired public personalities in the Philippines.
+Angel Locsin performed her own stunts in action-drama roles, a physicality rare for a mainstream Filipino star.
+She broke through in the early 2000s playing the superhero Darna on television, embodying resilience and justice.
+That persona carried into real life: she organized and personally participated in large-scale relief operations for every major Philippine disaster in recent memory, from typhoons to volcanic eruptions.
+Off-screen, Locsin leveraged her fame into tangible civic action.
+Her career blends blockbuster entertainment with profound duty, making her one of the most trusted and admired public personalities in the Philippines.

 1981–1996